casangi/casadocs/docs/tasks/task_imbaseline.rst

 Note
    * The format of the file specified by *bloutput* should be CSV format when using `imbaseline <./casatasks.analysis.imbaseline.html>`__.
-   * If the parameter *output_cont* set *True*, the output continuum image is saved by subtracting an output image from an input image.
-The file name of it will be named as the input file name *imagename* + "*.cont*".
+   * If the parameter *output_cont* sets *True*, the output continuum image is saved by subtracting an output image from an input image.
+The file will be named as *imagename* + "*.cont*".

 .. _Examples: